Qorvis: Saudi Arabia

-Saudi Arabia first hired Qorvis to improve its image in the wake of the September 11 attacks, paying the company $14.7 million between March and September 2002.
+Saudi Arabia first hired Qorvis to improve its image in the wake of the September 11 attacks, retaining the firm on a $14 million-a-year contract.
 Qorvis engaged in a PR frenzy that publicized the "9/11 Commission finding that there was 'no evidence that the Saudi government as an institution or senior Saudi officials individually funded Al Qaeda, while omitting the report's conclusion that 'Saudi Arabia has been a problematic ally in combating Islamic extremism.'"
 Petruzzello told The Washington Post that the work was not about "lobbying" but "educating" the public and policy makers.

 In 2004, Matt J. Lauer, previously executive director of the U.S. Advisory Commission on Public Diplomacy at the State Department, was hired by Qorvis to work on public relations for Saudi Arabia and other clients.
 Lauer subsequently founded the group's Geopolitical Solutions (GPS) division, which went on to represent numerous foreign sovereign countries and corporations, including Yemen, China and Equatorial Guinea.

 In December 2004, the Federal Bureau of Investigation executed search warrants at Qorvis's offices as part of a criminal investigation into whether a pro-Saudi radio-ad campaign run by the firm broke federal law by not disclosing funds from the Saudi government.
 No charges were ever filed.

 The company was handed the lucrative lead role in shaping media coverage of the widely criticized Saudi-led attack on Yemen of 2015.
 This included the creation of the website operationrenewalofhope.com and helping Saudi officials gain access to US media.
 One example of the latter is a Newsweek article in which the Saudi foreign minister claims that, far from "supporting violent extremism", his country has actually shown "leadership in combating terrorism".

-Qorvis has also been employed by Saudi Arabia to repair its image and reputation following the Kingdom's assassination of journalist Jamal Khashoggi, receiving $18.8 million from October 2018 through July 2019 and signing three additional contracts with the Kingdom in spring 2019.
+Qorvis has also been employed by Saudi Arabia to perform reputation laundering following the Kingdom's assassination of journalist Jamal Khashoggi, receiving $18.8 million from October 2018 through July 2019 and signing three additional contracts with the Kingdom in spring 2019.

 In 2020, Qorvis was hired by the Saudi Arabian Human Rights Commission, for an annual fee of $684,000.

 Bahrain

+Qorvis was criticized by human rights groups for representing governments such as Bahrain.
 Qorvis is the agency of record for the Kingdom of Bahrain.
 According to Foreign Agents Registration filings with the Department of Justice, Bahrain's government pays Qorvis $40,000 per month to manage the government's communications strategy and image in the United States in face of civil protests.
 In August 2011, it was widely reported that Qorvis wrote press releases on behalf of Bahrain's government, defending its crackdown on Doctors Without Borders.
 Qorvis employee Tom Squitieri has written articles critical of the protesters that have appeared in The Huffington Post and USA Today.
 Qorvis assists in organizing delegations of individuals who represent the government's point of view.
 These delegations often criticize opposition to Bahrain's monarchy.

-Qorvis was criticized by human rights groups for representing rogue governments such as Bahrain.